374th Strategic Missile Squadron: Launch Complex 374-7 incident

-On 18 September 1980 at Titan II Launch Complex 374–7, a 308th Missile Maintenance Squadron airman was adding pressure to the second stage oxidizer tank.
-During an incorrect application of a 9-pound socket wrench to the pressure cap, the airman accidentally dropped the socket, which fell down the silo, glanced off the thrust mount and punctured the pressurized first stage fuel tank containing aerozine 50.

-Aerozine 50 is hypergolic with the Titan II's oxidizer, nitrogen tetroxide; i.e., they spontaneously ignite on contact with each other.
-Eventually, the crew evacuated the launch control center as military and civilian response teams arrived to tackle the hazardous situation.
-Early in the morning of 19 September, a two-man investigation team entered the silo.
-Because their vapor detectors indicated an explosive atmosphere, the two were ordered to evacuate.
+On 18 September 1980 at Launch Complex 374–7, a 308th Missile Maintenance Squadron airman was adding pressure to the second stage oxidizer tank.
+The airman accidentally dropped the socket wrench he was using, which fell down the silo and punctured the pressurized first stage fuel tank containing aerozine 50.
+The crew evacuated the launch control center as military and civilian response teams arrived to tackle the hazardous situation.
+Early in the morning of 19 September, an investigation team entered the silo.
+Because their vapor detectors indicated an explosive atmosphere, they were ordered to evacuate.

 At about 0300 hours, a tremendous explosion rocked the area.
-One possible trigger for the explosion was the collapse of the now-empty first stage fuel tank, allowing the rest of the missile (including the full oxidizer tank of the first stage) to fall and rupture, allowing the oxidizer to contact the fuel already in the silo.
-The initial explosion catapulted the 740-ton silo door away from the silo and ejected the second stage and warhead.
+The catapulted the 740-ton silo door away from the silo and ejected the second stage and warhead.
 Once clear of the silo, the second stage exploded.
 The warhead safety devices performed as designed and it did not explode.
-Twenty-one personnel in the immediate vicinity of the blast were injured.
-One member of the two-man silo reconnaissance team who had just emerged from the portal sustained fatal injuries.

-At daybreak, the Air Force retrieved the warhead and took it to Little Rock AFB.
+Twenty-one people in the vicinity of the blast were injured and one member of the investigation team sustained fatal injuries.
+At daybreak, the Air Force retrieved the warhead and took it to Little Rock Air Force Base.
 During the recovery, the Missile Wing Commander received strong support from other military units as well as Federal, state, and local officials.
 Arkansas's governor, Bill Clinton, played an important role in overseeing the proper deployment of state emergency resources.

-The wing received some of its greatest accolades in the wake of the disaster.
-Perhaps realizing the public confidence had suffered a blow, wing personnel made a stronger effort to reach out to local communities.
-This effort won Air Force recognition in 1983, when the wing became the first missile wing ever to win the General Bruce K. Holloway humanitarian service trophy for the year 1982.
-The unit also earned the Omaha trophy for 1982, recognizing it as the best in SAC.